bxdoan/bxdoan/README.md

 <div align="center">

-> When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.
+> The world’s not perfect, but it’s there for us trying the best it can.
+That’s what makes it so damn beautiful.

-> — Henry Ford —
+> — Roy Mustang —

 </div>